vakkendwarf/touk-cinema/README.md

 * For detailed information about the app's inner transactions enable debug in the App Class, and recompile.

-I hope it's up to your expectations
-And that we'll make a great team in the future
+I hope it's up to your expectations and that we'll make a great team in the future
 <3